 What specialty classes / extracurricular activities does Brebeuf offer?

-We offer a variety of elective courses including visual and performing arts, speech, computer sciences, world languages, yearbook and newspaper, yoga and mindfulness, and much more.
-Extracurriculars include: 37 athletic team opportunities ranging from football to golf, and ultimate frisbee to dance; completely student-lead diversity dialogues; and over 50 clubs and co-curriculars including robotics, politics, environmental initiatives and more.
+We offer a variety of elective courses including visual and performing arts, speech, computer science, world languages, yearbook and newspaper, yoga and mindfulness, and much more.
+Extracurriculars include 37 athletic team opportunities ranging from football to golf, and ultimate frisbee to dance; completely student-led diversity dialogues; and over 50 clubs and co-curriculars in the areas of service, culture, tech, politics, games, leadership, and more.

-These activities help them find like-minded friends, participate in civil debate, develop artistic and athletic abilities, and share their hobbies thanks to the vast number of activities on campus.
-This, of course, leads to growth and a better understanding of one another.
+The vast number and wide array of campus activities helps students find like-minded friends, participate in civil debate, develop artistic and athletic abilities, and share their hobbies, leading to growth and a better understanding of one another.